 3 Tactics to Help You Determine Which Content to Repurpose

 Hopefully what was mentioned was enough to change your mind and spike your interest.
 Perhaps you're wondering how you would start the process.
 Let’s review some tactics to help you determine which content to repurpose.

 Tactic #1 - Take a moment to look at your analytics and determine which posts are “evergreen.”
 This is the safest type of content to repurpose as it will always remain relevant for your audience.

-Tactic #2 - Review your content and identify those that are your most popular posts (you’re your highest engagement).
+Tactic #2 - Review your content and identify those that are your most popular posts (your highest engagement).
 These are also a good alternative due to the fact that they were well received by your readers initially and should be well received a second time around.